Asset Allocation depends on Risk Tolerance

 Average returns are important.
 If you don’t need to take as much risk to reach your goals, that is, if a safer asset allocation will allow you to reach your goals with less chance of selling low when the sky falls, why take the risk?

-So, What Should My Asset Allocation be Based upon My Age and Risk Tolerance?
+So, What Should My Asset Allocation be Based on My Age and Risk Tolerance?

 Good question.
-If you have the need to take risk, and you have the willingness to take risk, then go for it!
-If you are young and most of your capital is still potential (your job), there is no reason not to be 100% stocks.
-As long as you understand that the market will go down 30% or more at some point.
+If you have the need to take risk, and you are willing to take risk, then go for it!
+If you are young and most of your capital is still potential (your job), there is no reason not to be 100% stocks as long as you understand that the market will go down 30% or more at some point.
 You must view this as something to celebrate!
 After all, you are buying on sale!
-If you think you might panic sell, then learn about why bonds are important.
+If you think you might panic sell, learn why bonds are important.

 As you age, asset allocation becomes more important.
-There is no rule of thumb that works for everyone (age minus 100, etc) because you have different needs and abilities to take and tolerate risk.
-Remember that asset allocation is the second most important decision you make (after deciding to invest in the first place).
+No rule of thumb works for everyone (age minus 100, etc) because you have different needs and abilities to take and tolerate risk.
+Remember that asset allocation is the second most important decision you make (after deciding to invest first).
 Understand where to take investment risk and do not chase yield.

 When Risk Tolerance doesn’t Equal Asset Allocation

 Too often, investment advisors will have you take a risk tolerance questionnaire just to check off a box.
-If you are interested in a pretty good example of one see Schwab Risk Tolerance Questionnaire.
+If you are interested in a pretty good example, see the Schwab Risk Tolerance Questionnaire.

-But to truly understand risk tolerance, you have to do more than fill out a risk questionnaire.
+But to truly understand risk tolerance, you must do more than fill out a risk questionnaire.

 You need to understand that you are allocating for the bad times, not the good.
 Also, know how much you need: as the saying goes—when you win—quit playing!
 Or at least dial down the risk.